muratk5n/thirdwave/en/README.md

 South Korea.
 Deliveries arrive in the US and Israel this year.
 In China, hydrogen fuel-cell vehicle sales, led by buses, nearly tripled last year"

 ---

+It's true.. the sounds are truly a mess.
+The cacaphony is an anti-propaganda for Islam the religion.
+Loud church bells are annoying BTW.

+Quora: "I’m Muslim and I’ll tell you what I hate about [call to prayer, Azan], (at least in major cities..)

+VOLUME.

+Mosques are located in just about every neighborhood and they all blast the adhan at the loudest possible volume.

+What results is an unintelligible, screaming, mess of sound, that would be entirely unidentifiable as anything even slightly related to a call to religious worship if it weren’t for blips of the rise and fall of the familiar cadence that sometimes makes its way through the mess because they all play at slightly different times, so the words of each fight with those of the other"

+---